shahrooz7216/laravel-multi-payment/README.md

 ## Usage

-Gateway payment has two major phases. first is purchase (start process by calling gateway api for a transaction_id/token) and opening gateway payment web page. second is verification (checking payment was successful).
+Gateway payment has two major phases. first is purchase (start process by calling gateway api for a transaction_id/token) and opening gateway payment web page with received data. second is verification (checking payment was successful).

 ### Purchase

-`Inovice` objects hold payment data. first you create an invoice, set amount and other information, then you pass invoice to `PaymentGateway` Facade to start payment process. you can use `setGateway` method on facade to change gateway before payment.
+`Inovice` objects hold payment data. first you create an invoice, set amount and other information, then you pass invoice to `PaymentGateway` Facade to start payment process. you can use `setProvider` method on facade to change gateway before payment.

 ```php
     // On top...